 What is the local pack?

-When you perform a search in Google using a local search term such as ‘garden services Dudley’ you will be presented with a list of local businesses in what is called the ‘local pack’.
+When you perform a search in Google using a local search term such as ‘digital marketing Stafford’ you will be presented with a list of local businesses in what is called the ‘local pack’.
 This usually consists of three results which Google deems best to match your query.

 As you can see in the example above the results are also accompanied by a Google Map and a ‘More Places’ link at the bottom of the pack.

-Each local result can be clicked on and the user will be shown more details about that local business including:
+Each local result can be clicked on and the user will be shown more details about that local business including the following:

 In the left panel, the user is presented with more local businesses relevant to the user’s search term.
 By optimising for local search you can improve your search rankings in these results.

-Local SEO isn’t just about the local pack it’s also about improving the presence of your website for local search terms too in the standard search engine results pages (SERPs).
+Local SEO isn’t just about the local pack, it’s also about improving the presence of your website for local search terms too in the standard SERPs.

-However, by carrying out local SEO activities on your site it’s possible to rank highly for local terms e,g, Roy’s Garden Services at position 4 and Oakmoor Fencing at position 7.
+However, by carrying out local SEO activities on your site it’s possible to rank highly for local terms e.g Kanuka Digital at position 1 and other similar services in lower positions.

-How can you optimise for local search and increase your local r
+How can you optimise for local search and increase your local rankings on Google?

 There are a number of optimisations that you need to be carried out to help increase rankings for a local search.
 Some of these are on-page, on your website, while others are off-page, on other web assets not on your website.